Giuseppe Chitarin (18/9/1958)

 In 2001-2007 he has been responsible for collaborations with UKAEA (Culham, UK), CEA (Cadarache, F) , CRPP (Lausanne, CH) for the design and realization of sensors for the measurement of the magnetic configuration and of the Halo Currents for JET and for ITER

-Since 2008 he has been appointed deputy Programme Leader for the Physics developments of the Neutral Beam Test Facility (NBTF) for ITER at Consorzio RFX in Padova.
+From 2008 to 2017 he has been deputy Programme Leader for the Physics and Engineering Developments of the Neutral Beam Test Facility (NBTF) for ITER at Consorzio RFX in Padova.
 Since July 2017 he is deputy Project Leader for the Accelerator/Neutralizer Physics and Experiments of the NBTF.